zeek/zeek/doc/scripting/index.rst

 Notice Policy shortcuts.
 These shortcuts are implemented through the means of a group of data structures that map specific, pre-defined details and actions to the effective name of a notice.
-Primarily implemented as a set or table of enumerables of :bro:id:`Notice::Type`, Notice Policy shortcuts can be placed as a single directive in your ``local.bro`` file as a concise readable configuration.
+Primarily implemented as a set or table of enumerables of :bro:type:`Notice::Type`, Notice Policy shortcuts can be placed as a single directive in your ``local.bro`` file as a concise readable configuration.
 As these variables are all constants, it bears mentioning that these variables